khalidM3/Kaybook-API/README.md

 ### NOTE
 * This project is not being maintained by me, but PR are always welcome.
-* ES6 imports are not native to Node.js (as of now), this project is using babel, which transpiles es6 imports to Common JS.
+* ES6 imports are not native to Node.js (as of now), this project is using babel, which transpiles es6 imports to CommonJS.